THE MEANING OF HUMAN-COMPUTER INTERACTION

 court of Sweden (appointed by the government and

-member of the feminist women’s network HILDA) who was given a part-time assignment in
+member of the feminist women’s network HILDA)

-acceptance of this type of answers from authorities working for other
+hoped to be enough for the public’s acceptance of this type of answers from

-authorities.
-For the rest the requirement of impartiality means, according to the Review Board's practice,
+impartiality means, according to the Review Board's practice,

 that if serious criticism is directed at a clearly designated party, the critic